spritesapp/spritesapp.github.io/_posts/2014-05-11-social-sharing-preview-mode-and-other-new-features.md

 ---
 layout: post
-title: Social sharing, preview mode and other new features.
+title: Social sharing, preview mode and other new features
 ---

-# Social sharing, preview mode and other new features.
+# Social sharing, preview mode and other new features

 It's a very busy time at Sprites these days - so many great new features are being added and we can't wait to share the details with you.